nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

 	     #XSOCKET: 0, closed
 	     OK

     #.
-Test a DTLS client with UDP proxy service (note that these commands are available only if :option:`CONFIG_SLM_UDP_PROXY` is defined):
+Test a DTLS client with UDP proxy service:

        a.
 Create a UDP/DTLS client and connect to a server.
 	  Replace *example.com* with the host name or IPv4 address of a DTLS server and *1234* with the corresponding port.